 The Vodun ceremony or the preparation of initiates to spirituality takes place in the forest.
 During the ceremony, dances and songs are held so that the creator down on the peoples.

 Each tribe has its own spiritual ancestor was one of the seven princes, they all have different clothes, in praise of the ancestor in question.
 During the ritual, they have preserved the bare shoulders that have to receive the Vodun (symbolic gesture to say that the spirit descend from Heaven).
 There is no age for initiation, those who have been there longer, teach the tradition to new members.

-When European settlers were exposed to the practice for the first time, they were impressed by the demonstrative scenes of men and women praying, shouting, crying and rolling to the ground after dropping as affected by a weapon fire.
+When European settlers were exposed to the practice, for the first time, they were impressed by the demonstrative scenes of men and women praying, shouting, crying and rolling to the ground after dropping as affected by a weapon fire.
 The European settlers designated this practice as black magic.
 The fear of this ritual by this negative image was ingrained in the mentality and even in Africa where it is associated with witchcraft.
-Despite the centuries and the distance, this religion has evolved and has been adapted in certain parts of the world and former colonies and all the Caribbean in general without forgetting Louisiana in the United States of America.
+Despite the centuries and the distance, this spirituality has evolved and has been adapted in certain parts of the World, former colonies and all the Caribbean in general without forgetting Louisiana in the United States of America.

 Photo : Danses d’Afrique de Michel HUET – Edition du Chêne